Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Social and education allowances

-• Regular company events and all-hands to bring together employees as one team across Europe
+• Regular company events and all-hands across Europe

-Helsing is an equal opportunities employer.
+Equal opportunity: Helsing is an equal opportunities employer.
 We are committed to equal employment opportunity regardless of race, religion, sexual orientation, age, marital status, disability or gender identity.
-Please do not submit personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, data concerning your health, or data concerning your sexual orientation.
+Please do not submit personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, data concerning health, or data concerning sexual orientation.

 Helsing's Candidate Privacy and Confidentiality Regime can be found here.